 Overview

-Esthesioneuroblastoma (es-thee-zee-o-noo-row-blas-TOE-muh) is a rare type of cancer that begins in the upper portion of the nasal cavity.
+Esthesioneuroblastoma (es-thee-zee-o-noo-row-blas-TOE-muh) is a rare type of cancer that starts in the upper part of the inside of the nose, known as the nasal cavity.
+Esthesioneuroblastoma also is called olfactory neuroblastoma.

 Esthesioneuroblastoma treatment usually includes surgery.
-Often, radiation and chemotherapy are recommended, as well.
+Often, radiation and chemotherapy are part of the treatment as well.

 Symptoms